 - Since this iteration of Playlist allows learners flexibility in progressing through courseware, relevance is definitely one thing to consider

 - Make sure you are building Playlists in a way that allows admins to organise their training programs.

 - Do not overwhelm your learners with many courses within a Playlist.
-We suggest anywhere between 6 - 8 number of courses per Playlist.
+We suggest a maximum of 6- 8 courses per Playlist.

 Q: Can you change the Playlist at any time?
 Are the changes reflected in real time?

 Playlists can be edited at any time and those changes will be reflected in real time.

 Q: Are changes in a Playlist reflected to a learner after they have been published?

 Yes, but there is no visual indication.